nam-chu/data-analysis-with-stata/tutorial_5.md

 ## Question 1

 ### a)
-- the unit of observation is the block level (by block)
+- you can use `codebook` to determine whether or not there are the same number of observations are there are observation
+- you can also use `sort block month`

 ### b)
 - barrio = neighbourhood
 - calle = street
 - altura = height
--